 Eosinophilic Esophagitis and Allergies

 The majority of patients with EoE are atopic.
 An atopic person is someone who has symptoms of one or more allergic disorders.
 These include asthma, allergic rhinitis, atopic dermatitis (eczema) and food allergy.
-EoE has occasionally been shown to occur in other family members.
+EoE may occur in other family members.
 Because many patients with EoE are atopic, they may be seen first by an allergist who suspects the diagnosis and refers them to a gastroenterologist for confirmation of EoE.
-Alternatively, if the diagnosis of EoE is made by a gastroenterologist, you may be referred to an allergist for allergy testing.
-It will provide you, your family and the gastroenterologist with information so that any allergic aspects of EoE can be properly treated.
-It may also help plan diet therapy and eventual reintroduction of foods to your diet.
+Alternatively, if the diagnosis of EoE is made by a gastroenterologist, you may be referred to an allergist for evaluation and treatment of EoE and other accompanying allergic diseases.
+Seeing an allergist will provide you, your family and the gastroenterologist with information so that any allergic aspects of EoE can be properly treated.
+An allergist may also help plan diet therapy and eventual reintroduction of foods to your diet.

 Eosinophilic Esophagitis: Environmental Allergies

 Environmental allergies to substances such as pollens, animals, dust mites and molds possibly play a role in EoE.
 For some patients, it may seem like their EoE is worse during pollen seasons.
 Allergy testing for these common environmental allergies is often part of the EoE evaluation.